TON’S Top Mini-Apps Revealed: Bitget Wallet Announces TONNECT 2024 Award Winners

 "The TONNECT Awards have shown the power of community-driven innovation within the TON ecosystem," said Alvin Kan, COO of Bitget Wallet .
 "We're proud to support these projects and to play a role in their growth by providing a platform where users can engage and benefit from the best that TON has to offer."

-Tonnect 2024 Most Popular Game Application Award Winners: Catizen , Notcoin , Yescoin , Hamster Kombat , DogsHouse , Yescoin , TapSwap , TG Frog , TapCoins and Pixelverse .
+Tonnect 2024 Most Popular Game Application Award Winners: Catizen , Notcoin , Yescoin , Hamster Kombat , DogsHouse , Yescoin , TapSwap , TG Frog , TapCoin and Pixelverse .

 To kickstart the Most Popular Game Application award brings into spotlight top ten games that have significantly contributed to the growth and user engagement within the TON ecosystem, particularly through their innovative "tap-to-earn" model.
 Notcoin led the way with over 35 million users, establishing the Triangle initiative, a community builder and accelerator program.
 Following its success, games like Hamster Kombat, with 250 million users, and TapSwap, with 60 million users, further expanded the ecosystem by blending engaging gameplay with TON's cryptocurrency elements.